Code Generation with Ack

 @MinLength(3)

-final int? age; // Nullable type, validation applies if value is present
+final int? age; // Nullable type, optional from constructor

 // Field to hold additional properties (must match additionalPropertiesField)